 But on most non-trivial projects, you usually end up with a refactoring commit, a rename, or a trivial cross-project fix like switching to another assertion library.
 At first glance, we only see the most recent changes, not the most important ones.

-We need to carefully remove layer by layer of sand and dirt that has been swept over the real changes to unearth them.B.
-Muskalla
+We need to carefully remove layer by layer of sand and dirt that has been swept over the real changes to unearth them.Benjamin Muskalla

 Working on language-specific tooling exposes you to all kinds of edge cases and delicate details and language has to offer.
 Some of them are well known and generally seen as “unprofessional” (hello goto).
 Others are actually not known at all.
 And with all due respect, I quite enjoy discovering the edge cases of the language syntax – a lot of times to confuse my co-workers who think they know the Java Language Syntax.

-And given I love a good puzzle (especially the Java Puzzles), let’s try a puzzle but using the Java syntax only, without any runtime behavior.B.
-Muskalla
+And given I love a good puzzle (especially the Java Puzzles), let’s try a puzzle but using the Java syntax only, without any runtime behavior.Benjamin Muskalla